Download a one page PDF as a flyer and please post it at your institution!

 BENEFITS: Grass Fellowships provide research support including laboratory space, animals, equipment and supplies for one summer at the MBL.
 Additionally, the investigator, his/her spouse or legal domestic partner, and dependent children are provided housing, a daily meal allowance and round-trip travel to the MBL.

 Fellows function as an intellectual and social group within the MBL scientific community while sharing space in the Grass Laboratory.
 In a weekly private seminar series, eminent investigators at the MBL discuss their work with the Fellows.
-In addition, a yearly Forbes Lecturer (in 2015, Dr. William A. Catterall, Washington University) will spend a portion of the summer in the Grass Lab interacting with Fellows.
+In addition, a yearly Forbes Lecturer will spend a portion of the summer in the Grass Lab interacting with Fellows.

 ELIGIBILITY: Early investigators (late stage predoctoral trainees and beyond) are eligible to apply.
 This includes applicants with prior experience at MBL or with the Grass Foundation (MBL course alumni are encouraged to apply).
 Priority is given to applicants with a demonstrated commitment to pursuing a research career.
 Please see FAQ page on website or contact the Program Coordinator for more information.
 International Fellows (i.e., not US citizens or resident aliens) must hold a valid visa (J-1, H-1B, F1 or F1-OPT) for the entire duration of the fellowship.
 Please contact us early in case you need to adjust your visa status!
 The Grass Foundation values diversity in all of its programs.

-DEADLINE: Applications for summer 2015 must be received by 5 December 2014.
+DEADLINE: Applications for the summer program must be received by 5 December.
 Applicants must ensure that the completed application and letters of recommendation are submitted by the deadline.
-Decisions will be announced by 21 January 2015.
+Decisions will be announced by the last week in January.

 MORE INFORMATION: Find more details in the FAQ and many other places on this website or contact Ann Woolford, the Grass Fellowship Program Coordinator at MBL, at: